 This gallery above shows some photos from the tour (all are by me, except Killerton Chapel by Hannah Devereux, and Liverpool, by Luke Allan).
 The full itinerary is on the website.

 After the English and Welsh tours I was able to visit Belgium at the end of September to visit some of the First World War sites near Ypres: graveyards, battlefields, memorials.
 I also saw the excellent exhibition In Flanders Fields in the Lakenhalle in the centre of Ypres itself, which shows the war from the perspective of the four armies who were fighting there: Belgian, French, British and German.
 We stayed at Talbot House in Poperinge, a small town which, for most of the war was just far enough behind the front line for it to be fairly safe.
 Talbot House became a social club for off-duty soldiers, and retains many features of that time.
-There are some new ones as well, including this film which recreates an evening’s entertainment in ‘Pops’.

 A book of the same title documents and reflects on the project.
 It includes poems and prose by myself about the walks and the poems, as well as the poem ‘Cloqueliclot’ about my experiences in Belgium.
 It also features fine photos by Luke and Hannah.